JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 6. See the `maintainDB` utility console output.
 You may have to copy the `database.properties` file manually if requested.
 7. Delete the contents of the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/system\/caches directory.

-### Resuming restore after interruption
+## Resuming restore after interruption

 The restore may be interrupted due to the following reasons:
 * Lack of space on the file system or in the database
-* Insufficient permissions to the file system or the database.
+* Insufficient permissions to the file system or the database

 The interruption occurs when one of tables or indexes failed to be restored, which is indicated in the `maintainDB` utility console output.
 __Before resuming the restore__, manually delete the incorrectly restored object from the database.